cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 We can do that with a combination of the stock tailwind colors if we have the plugin added or we can add some of our custom colors.

+You can, and probably should have more of these views in erb.
+I used to do that a lot more but being able to copy TailwindUI html right into my views with minimal tweaking to get to look decent, that's been a much faster and easier way for me to keep things rolling.
+It's probably not the best, but it's not the worst and it's what I've been doing.